Physics-based tissue simulator to model multicellular systems: A study of liver regeneration and hepatocellular carcinoma recurrence: Introduction

 To that aim, mechanistic dynamical systems models described by ordinary differential equations have been developed \cite{cc16, cc17, cc18, cc19, cc20, cc21, cc22, cc23, cc24, cc25} (cf. those reviewed in \cite{cc26} and \cite{cc27}).
 Even though these models are very useful, they lack the spatial resolution that would enable the examination of intratumoral heterogeneity and its correlation with treatment efficacy.
 This is a relevant feature since intratumoral heterogeneity has become a central element for understanding important aspects of cancer treatment such as drug resistance and biomarkers \cite{cc28, cc29}.

 A widely used modeling paradigm in the study of complex biological systems is the \textit{agent-based model} (ABM) \cite{ABM2, ABM1}.
 ABMs are implemented mainly to simulate the actions, behaviors and interactions of autonomous individual or collective entities, with the aim of exploring the impact of an agent or a type of behavior in the system.
 Agents are independent units trying to accomplish a set of goals.
 The purpose of an ABM is to explore variations in the system behavior due to agent characteristics or rules.
 These attempt to emulate the general behavior of the system and predict the patterns of complex phenomena.
 Agents behave independently, but they react to the environment, modify system properties, and incorporate new agents.
 They also have the ability to ``learn'', that is, to avoid previously unsuccessful decisions and favor successful ones, as well as to ``adapt'', i.e. change their behavior in response to variations of the properties of the system.
 Their basic advantage is that they provide predictive power on a large scale \cite{cc44}.

+In many cases the system being modelled is usually comprised of millions of components.
+In those cases a great level of abstraction/simplification must be applied to the model to render it useful \cite{abmsim4} (we refer the reader to \cite{abmsim3} for as extensive discussion on the accuracy of computational models).
+For that reason, once a preliminary model has been constructed it must be subjected to verification, calibration and validation.
+Verification is the process of determining how accurately prior knowledge and underlying assumptions have been translated into mathematical form.
+Calibration is the process by which parameters in a model are adjusted so as to match model performance to experimental data.
+Finally, model validation is the process of evaluating model performance against the primary design goal.
+In the case of biological models, this usually aims at achieving a close match between model and experiment \cite{abmsim2}.

-In a medical context, they should allow simulating clinical trials in sufficient detail to study the subject's response to changes in therapy in simulations, rather than in patients.
+In a medical context, ABMs should allow simulating clinical trials in sufficient detail to study the subject's response to changes in therapy in simulations, rather than in patients.
 ABM have been used to study many different aspects of cancer, including tumor growth, cancer cell migration, metabolism, evolutionary dynamics, metastasis, angiogenesis and the role of cancer stem cells \cite{cc30, cc31, cc32, cc33, cc34, cc35, cc36, cc37,cc38, cc39, cc42, cc43, physicell, chichang}.
 The reader is referred the extensive review by Norton and coworkers \cite{nortonreview} for a more detailed presentation of the potential of ABMs in the context of cancer modeling.